KyleH-tech/terraform-vpc-module/README.md

 Inputs
 "aws_region"	AWS region to deploy into
 "ami"	AMI ID for EC2 instances
+"ip" Your public IP

 Outputs
 "bastion_public_ip"	Public IP of the bastion instance